 attrib -h -r -s /s /d g:\*.*

-- You can copy the above command > Right-click in the Command Prompt and paste it.
+- Copy the above command > Right-click in the Command Prompt and paste it.

-- Note: You need to replace the letter G with your pen drive's letter.
+- Note: You must replace the letter G with your pen drive's letter.

 - Now check for your files.